 When the file name has no extension the load procedure first attempts to load the file with no extension as a Scheme source file.
-If that file doesn't exist it completes the file name with a '.on' extension with the highest consecutive version number starting with 1, and loads that file as an object file.
-If that file doesn't exist the file extensions '.scm' and '.six' will be tried in that order.
+If that file doesn't exist it will search for both a source file and an object file.
+The object file's name is obtained by adding to the file name a '.on' extension with the highest consecutive version number starting with 1.
+The source file's name is obtained by adding to the file name the file extensions '.scm' and '.six' (the first found is the source file).
+If both a source file and an object file exist, then the one with the latest modification time is loaded.
+Otherwise the file that is found is loaded.
 When the file name has an extension, the load procedure will only attempt to load the file with that specific name.

 When the extension of the file loaded is '.scm' the content of the file will be parsed using the normal Scheme prefix syntax.
-When the extension of the file loaded is '.six' the content of the file will be parsed using the Scheme infix syntax extension (see Section 18.12 [Scheme infix syntax extension], page 176).
+When the extension of the file loaded is '.six' the content of the file will be parsed using the Scheme infix syntax extension (see Section 18.12 [Scheme infix syntax extension], page 191).
 Otherwise, gsi will parse the file using the normal Scheme prefix syntax.